-Results of the EE/CA investigation confirmed that ordnance hazards, which may potentially affect public safety, are present within the Grenade Range on Seneca Depot.
+Results of the EE/CA investigation confirmed that ordnance hazards, which may potentially affect public safety, are present within EOD Areas #2 and #3 at Seneca Depot.
 The public has some access to most of the site and there are no administrative and only minimal engineering controls currently in place to modify public behavior and reduce exposure to OE.
 A qualitative risk analysis was performed using the OE Risk Impact Assessment (OE RIA) for OE EE/CA Evaluations to assess the explosive safety risk to the public.
-The confirmed presence of UXO, combined with unrestricted access, current surface activities, and potential future residential construction, contributes an imminent and substantial risk to public safety, welfare, and the environment in Grenade Range portion of Seneca Army Depot.
+The confirmed presence of UXO, combined with unrestricted access, current surface activities, and potential future residential construction, contributes an imminent risk to public safety, welfare, and the environment in portions of Seneca Army Depot.